We regularly see that customers are not yet making optimal use of a dynamic product feed. While it really is very handy!

 6. Top brands

-Creating a dynamic feed based on your top brands is also highly recommended.
-Extending your successes is always a good idea.
-And, maybe it will bring inspiration to your customers.
 In tools like Google Analytics, it is easy to see which brands are selling the best.
 At the dynamic feed in Reloadify you enter these brands:

 In the 'brand' box you can fill in different brands.
 Top brands are used in a trigger to point your customers to 'The favorites of other customers'.
-Many people love the fact that precisely these products sell well.
-Under the guise of 'then it must be good'.
-Highly recommended.

 7. Flop brands